Preventing Infections in Our Health Service

 What the figures mean

-The graph shows the overall rate of surgical site infection for primary hip arthroplasty across EMHS by financial year.
+The graph shows the overall rate of surgical site infection for primary hip arthroplasty for RPH by financial year.

-The rate of surgical site infection has been above benchmark for the past three years.
-EMHS continues to monitor, review and identify strategies towards greater prevention of infection.
+The rate of surgical site infection has been above benchmark for the past four years.
+RPH continues to monitor, review and identify strategies towards greater prevention of infection.

 Primary knee arthroplasty